befeleme/zuul-config-generator/README.md

 $ python generate_new_zuul_config.py 'ksurma,@python-packagers-sig'
 ```

-3. Explore the generated file `new_zuul_config.yaml`.
+3. Explore the generated file `fedora-distgits.yaml`.
 If there're no packages to add to the config, no new file will be created.

 ## Adding to fedora-project-config

 The file lives here: https://pagure.io/fedora-project-config/blob/master/f/resources/fedora-distgits.yaml

-To commit to fedora-project-config edit the generated file to match the formatting of the actual config.
+Get a local copy of that repository.

-I do this: open `fedora-distgits.yaml` in another tab of my editor and fix the ordering of the dictionary entries.
+Replace `resources/fedora-distgits.yaml` with the created file.

-Then I run `meld` on the two files and eyball whether they visually match - only the new entries should be in the diff
+Check the diff for correctness and send a Pull Request to `fedora-project-config`.

 ## Attribution